Atilla1976/SDCarND_P2_Advanced-Lane-Finding/README.md

 #### Pipeline (video)

 The video result (project_video_s_thresh_100-200full.mp4 ) is stored in the test_videos_output folder.
 For video analyzing I changed the code (line 213 – 224 in “Project 2 - Advanced Lane Finding version 2.ipynb”).
 My original code could not find the right lane line exactly.
-Therefor I introduced the global variables “last_good_left_fitx” and “last_good_left_fitx”.
+Therefor I introduced the global variables `last_good_left_fitx` and `last_good_left_fitx`.
 The lane width of 3.7 meter corresponds to roundabout 600 pixels in the image / frame.
-So if every value met the condition right_fitx > left_fitx + 500,  the algorithm stored  all the current  values of left_fitx in last_good_left_fitx and all the current values of right_fitx in last_good_right_fitx.
+So if every value met the condition `right_fitx > left_fitx + 500`,  the algorithm stored  all the current  values of `left_fitx` in `last_good_left_fitx` and all the current values of `right_fitx` in `last_good_right_fitx`.
-If the condition right_fitx > left_fitx + 500 is not met, right_fitx and left_fitx take on the last stored values last_good_right_fitx and last_good_left_fitx.
+If the condition `right_fitx > left_fitx + 500` is not met, `right_fitx` and `left_fitx` take on the last stored values `last_good_right_fitx` and `last_good_left_fitx`.

 Discussion
-My algorithm with the condition right_fitx > left_fitx + 500 (described in the previous chapter) works well if the problem with lane line finding applies only to a few frames.
+My algorithm with the condition `right_fitx > left_fitx + 500` (described in the previous chapter) works well if the problem with lane line finding applies only to a few frames.
 But I fear this approach becomes more critical the more frames there are in which the line is not detected.
 Another weak point of this approach is when the track width becomes significantly narrower.
 A corresponding adjustment of the condition is required here.

-By using the cv2.warpPerspective()function I chose a y-value of 460 for the both ‘top’-points (left and right).
+By using the `cv2.warpPerspective()` function I chose a y-value of 460 for the both ‘top’-points (left and right).
 That seems like a good compromise to me.
 With smaller values in the direction of image.shape [0]/2, I fear that the transformation errors will be too large.
 I should also have problems here with very small curve radii, as the sliding-windows in the upper area of the warped binary image will no longer find any lane lines.
 If the y-value is too high, I fear that there will be too great difficulties in detecting lane lines in the event of lane line gaps.